 Search the Library Catalog to find good, readable overviews of topics in books and other publications; look for clues in this information to help you find primary literature.

-3-primary.
-Search these four databases at the same time; a good way to start searching for primary literature for almost any topic in psychology.
+Search these five databases at the same time; a good way to start searching for primary literature for almost any topic in Psychology.